firaoltulu/simple_shell/README.md

-This is a project done in a group of two to code own simple shell
+This is a project done in a group of two to code own simple-shell